Central Florida has over 60,000 acres of freshwater fishing opportunities. Florida is the “Bass Fishing Capital of the World.”

 Lake Tohopekaliga (Osceola County):

-Lake Tohopekaliga, known as Lake Toho, located southeast of the city of Kissimmee.
+Lake Tohopekaliga, known as Lake Toho, is located southeast of the city of Kissimmee.
 This is an 18,810-acre lake with several boat ramps located around the lake.
 Both pier and bank fishing are permitted.

 Conway Chain of Lakes